Dasutin/dashino/README.md

 }
 ```

+## Folders

 - `dashboards/`: JSON definitions for each dashboard (layout, widget placements).
 - `themes/`: CSS stylesheets for each dashboard.
 - `widgets/<name>/`: Each widget has `widget.html`, `widget.css`, and `widget.ts` (placeholder) used by the client to render.
 - `jobs/`: Scheduled jobs (`*.js`) to send events targeted at widget IDs.
+- `playlists/`: Automatically rotate a set of dashboards.
 - `assets/`: Images or icons for use with widgets.
 - `logs/`: The log folder.
 - `.env`: File for environment variables and secrets.